ganbarodigital/css-ishi/docs/concepts/device-groups.md

 * Most laptop screens are small enough that people tend to run the browsers full-screen.
 * Desktops are the one device where some people do make their browser windows smaller.
 If this happens, they'll see everything resize and reflow to the tablet settings.

-You can try this for yourself by visiting [the BBC News website](http://www.bbc.co.uk/news/) from your desktop and resizing the browser.
+You can try this for yourself by visiting the [the BBC News website]({% include externalurl.html name='bbc-news' %}) from your desktop and resizing the browser.

 ## How It Works